Everyday empires, trans-Imperial circulations in a multi-disciplinary perspective

 - Arts and Law, International, Lectures Talks and Workshops, Research, Social Sciences

-Confirmed panellists include: James McDougall (Oxford); Samiksha Sehrawat (Newcastle); Artemy Kalinovsky (Amsterdam); Stephen Tuffnell (Oxford); and Vernadette Vicuña Gonzalez (Hawai’i).
+Speakers include Daniel Bender (Toronto), James McDougall (Oxford), Samiksha Sehrawat (Newcastle), Artemy Kalinovsky (Amsterdam), Stephen Tuffnell (Oxford) and Vernadette Vicuña Gonzalez (Hawai’i).

 For more information, including a full schedule and blog posts, please visit the conference website.